jrmeyerhofer/LITA2017/Lesson_5/README.md

 9. Click the menu to "Call oaAPI".
 You should see:<br /><br />
 ![Image of the Results](oaapi.png)
 10. **Excersize (5 min):** Try other DOIs.
 Do you always get the same values back?
 What's different?
 Why is it different?
 Ready more about oaDOI's API DOI object: https://oadoi.org/api/v2#doi-object
 11. **Excersize (10-15 min):** Expand your script to get other individual values from the JSON string.
-Can you get the URL?
+Can you get the URL value?
+12. **Challenge Excersize (10 min):** Can you get a random dog image? https://dog.ceo/dog-api/

 **Note: This is just one of the many APIs you can call from GAS.
 In some cases you may need a [key](https://en.wikipedia.org/wiki/Application_programming_interface_key) to performa a call.
 More APIs can be found at https://apilist.fun/ and https://github.com/toddmotto/public-apis.**